-- dowsky, 1993; Ashok et al., 2000; Drosdowsky and Chambers, 2001) and the Indian Ocean Dipole (IOD) (Saji et al., 1999; Ashok et al., 2003).
-The IOD is characterized by SST anomalies of opposite sign in the east and west of the Indian Ocean Basin, which are coincident with large-scale anomalous circulation patterns.
-During the phase of the IOD associated with cool east and warm west Indian Ocean SST anomalies, low winter - rainfall over the southern MDB is likely, and vice versa for the opposite phase of the IOD (Saji et al., 1999; Ashok et al., 2003; Meyers et al., 2007).
-However, several studies show a similar modulation of rainfall with eastern Indian Ocean SSTs only (Verdon and Franks, 2005; Cai and Cowan, 2008; Nicholls, 2009), suggesting that the influence of the SST gradient (combined western/central and east Indian Ocean SSTs) on - southeast Australian rainfall is perhaps not as important as the state of eastern Indian Ocean SSTs alone (Nicholls, 1989; Verdon and Franks, 2005).
+The IOD is characterised by SST anomalies of opposite sign in the east and west of the Indian Ocean Basin, which are coincident with large-scale anomalous circulation patterns.
+During the phase of the IOD associated with cool east and warm west Indian Ocean SST anomalies, low winter rainfall over the southern MDB is likely, and vice versa for the opposite phase of the IOD (Saji et al., 1999; Ashok et al., 2003; Meyers et al., 2007).
+However, several studies show a similar modulation of rainfall with eastern Indian Ocean SSTs only (Verdon and Franks, 2005; Cai and Cowan, 2008; Nicholls, 2009), suggesting that the influence of the SST gradient (combined western/central and east Indian Ocean SSTs) on southeast Australian rainfall is perhaps not as important as the state of eastern Indian Ocean SSTs alone (Nicholls, 1989; Verdon and Franks, 2005).

 Several recent studies have also supplied convincing evidence for the non-existence of an equatorial IOD as an independent mode of climate variability and have argued that it is the result of random variations in the east and west of the Indian Ocean Basin.

-The two nodes of the IOD are sometimes in phase (i.e. not always negatively correlated), indicating the lack of a consistent dipole structure (Dommenget and Latif, 2001).
+The two nodes of the IOD are sometimes in phase (i.e., not always negatively correlated), indicating the lack of a consistent dipole structure (Dommenget and Latif, 2001).
 Moreover, Dommenget (2007) and Dommenget and Jansen (2009) have shown that the dipole structure can be reconstructed by applying the same statistical technique used to decompose the mode to random noise, suggesting the IOD is simply an artefact of this technique and not a physical structure.
 Several studies have also suggested that the appearance of an IOD is simply a combination of a byproduct of ENSO and random variations (Nicholls, 1984; Cadet, 1985; Chambers et al., 1999; Allan et al., 2001).
 This interaction is discussed further in Sect.
 4.

-- 5 Along with the weight of evidence suggesting the existence of the IOD as erroneous, its links to Australian rainfall have recently been debated.
-Ummenhofer et al. (2009a) used a climate model to demonstrate that the western pole of the IOD does not regulate Australian precipitation on its own and that a slightly stronger response occurs when there is a forced SST differential between the southern and eastern Indian Ocean. - Other studies have shown a stronger response between Australian rainfall and eastern Indian Ocean SSTs (Verdon and Franks, 2005; Cai and Cowan, 2008; Nicholls, 2009) and SSTs to the north of Australia (Smith and Timbal, 2010).
+Along with the weight of evidence suggesting the existence of the IOD as unproven, its links to Australian rainfall have recently been debated.
+Ummenhofer et al. (2009a) used a climate model to demonstrate that the eastern pole of the IOD does not regulate Australian precipitation on its own and that a slightly stronger response occurs when there is a forced SST differential between the southern and eastern Indian Ocean.
+Other studies have shown a stronger response between Australian rainfall and eastern Indian Ocean SSTs (Verdon and Franks, 2005; Cai and Cowan, 2008; Nicholls, 2009) and SSTs to the north of Australia (Smith and Timbal, 2010).
 In light of these recent findings it seems that though the Indian Ocean likely has an effect on the MDB climate, the existence of a dipole mechanism as an atmosphere/ocean interaction is questionable.
-Indeed the strongest evidence suggests southern MDB rainfall variations - are more likely associated with SST variability in the eastern Indian Ocean.
+Indeed the strongest evidence suggests southern MDB rainfall variations are more likely associated with SST variability in the eastern Indian Ocean.
+We stress that, on the balance of current evidence, the Indian Ocean does play a role in regulating the MDB hydroclimate, but it is likely that this role is as an intermediary driver only.
+What is in question is the modulation via an east-west dipole (i.e., IOD) mechanism and its dependence on or independence of the Indian Ocean teleconnections from ENSO.